SymfonyCasts/api-platform3/sfcasts/custom-resource-provider.md

 php bin/console debug:router
 ```

-And... check it out!
+Behold!
 The single `GET` has a *different* URL with `{id}`.
 The `id`
 was also missing from `put`, `patch`, and `delete`... and it's there now too.
 Over
 on the docs, when we refresh... we see the *same* thing.

-The `id` identifier is important because it's used the URLs... and so it's also
+The identifier is important because it's used in the URLs... and so it's also
-used to generate the `@id` field for each item.
-Here, you can see the `@id` is now
+used to generate the `@id` IRI string for each item.
+Here, you can see the `@id`
-pointing to `/api/quests/4`.
+is now pointing to `/api/quests/4`.

 ## A non-traditional Identifier with identifier: true

-But wait, *how* did API Platform know that the `id` is the all-important "identifier"
+But wait, *how* did API Platform know that the `id` is the all-important "identifier"...
-and now just some normal property?
+and not just some normal property?
 I'm... *honestly*... not entirely sure.
 But it
-seems that the *name* `id` is a special *somewhere* in API platform.
+seems that the *name* `id` is special... *somewhere* in API platform.
 If you name
 a property `id`, API Platform says:

 > Oh, that must be your identifier!

-*But* there's a more explicit way to say that a property is an identifier.
-Next,
+And... it's usually not wrong! *But*, there *is* a more explicit way to say that
-instead of an integer identifier, let's see if we can use a *date* to have URLs
+a property is an identifier.
+Next, instead of an integer identifier, let's see if
-like `/api/quest/2023-06-05`.
+we can use a *date* identifier, so we have URLs like `/api/quests/2023-06-05`.